General Motors on Tuesday set a price of $41,000 for its electric Chevrolet Volt -- $8,000 more than its nearest competitor, the Nissan Leaf.

-GM said on Tuesday it has begun taking orders for the Volt and would also provide a leasing option for the vehicle as it launches in a handful of U.S. markets starting with California.
+GM said on Tuesday it has begun taking orders for the Volt and would offer a $350 per month lease option for the much-anticipated vehicle as it launches in a handful of U.S. markets starting with California.

 Every day we've been asked a single question: How much will it cost? said GM marketing chief Joel Ewanick on a conference call to announce the pricing.

 GM executives, including former Vice Chairman Bob Lutz, had previously indicated the Volt would be priced near $40,000.

 By setting a higher price and restricting Volt production, the automaker -- now majority-owned by the U.S. government -- has taken steps to limit its losses on the plug-in vehicle.